Scuba Diving Surface Intervals – What Are They?

 The surface interval begins the moment divers return to the water surface and start breathing on their own without the help of a regulator.
 Even if the diver is floating on the water surface for a while post-dive, it is still a part of the surface interval.
 Your dive computer starts timing the surface interval from the moment you reach the water surface.

 When the diver begins his or her descent into the water, the surface interval comes to an end.
-Keep in mind that there will be some residual nitrogen from the last dive left in your body.
+Keep in mind that there will be some residual nitrogen from the last dive left in your body and adjust your minimum surface interval accordingly to allow the off-gassing of the nitrogen between repetitive dives.

 To find out how much nitrogen you have left in your body at the end of the surface interval, you will need to calculate your pressure group and the residual nitrogen time (to determine the amount of nitrogen that was initially absorbed in the body during the dive).